bhky/targetran/README.md

 # The affine transformations can be combined into one operation for better performance.
 # Note that cropping and resizing are not affine and cannot be combined.
+# Option (1):
 affine_transform = TFCombineAffine(
     [TFRandomRotate(probability=0.8),  # Probability to include each affine transformation TFRandomShear(probability=0.6),   # can be specified, otherwise the default is used.
-     TFRandomTranslate(),
+     TFRandomTranslate(),              # Thus, the number of selected transformations varies.
      TFRandomFlipLeftRight(),
      TFRandomFlipUpDown()],
     probability=1.0  # Probability to apply this single combined transformation.
 )
+# Option (2):
-# Alternatively, one can decide the number of randomly selected transformations,
+# Alternatively, one can decide the exact number of randomly selected transformations,
 # e.g., use only any two of them.
 This could be a better option because too many
 # transformation steps may deform the images too much.
 affine_transform = TFCombineAffine(